|Type of tour:||Self-guided|

 Nearest train station: Sepulveda, Spain

-To get back to Madrid, you can book the local company's transfer from Sepulveda to Segovia for €70 per person and takes about one hour.
+To get back to Madrid, you can book the local company's transfer from Sepulveda to Segovia for €70 per taxi and takes about one hour.
 From Segovia, you can take a train to Madrid.
-Alternatively, you can book the local tour company's transfer from Sepulveda to Madrid for €135 per person.
+Alternatively, you can book the local tour company's transfer from Sepulveda to Madrid for €135 per taxi.
 Local transfers through the tour company need to be booked in advance at the time of booking.

 Tips on getting to and from your tour